 The quads of the College are all level going and though some areas are cobbled it is possible to manage a wheelchair.
 Addison’s Walk is a path and uneven in places and tree roots can also be an obstacle.
 There is no access on the eastern side of the Bat Willow Bridge.

 The entrance to the College (the Porters’ Lodge on the High Street) is not suited to wheelchair users but there is a bell push to contact the porter who can open the adjacent gates to give access.
 Other entrances (which are normally locked) are better suited to wheelchairs and are usable by those who are accompanied by a Member of College.

 The Chapel is level going and easily accessible by wheelchair.
 The Hall has a wheelchair lift for those attending meals.
 It is regretted that since there is no staff member available in the afternoons, this lift is not available for use by tourists.

-The Longwall Library has a lift for wheelchair access.
+The Longwall Library has a lift for disabled access.

 Most other areas of the College, including some ground floor locations, are not suited to wheelchair access.

 We have two wheelchairs available by prior arrangement but we are unable to provide attendants.